 5. Candidates should submit their entries via email to the address below.
 Submissions should include a PDF of the full score and an MP3 recording utilizing the instrumentation indicated on the score.
 Please do not send paper scores and/or parts, and note that MIDI-type realizations will NOT be accepted; recordings MUST be produced from a live performance or recording session.
 There is no requirement to remove the composers name or other identifying marks from the score or recording.

-6. If the score does not already include the following information, please include it in the entry email:
+In addition, if the score does not include the following information, please include it in the entry email:

 7. Receipt of entries will be verified by an email reply from the Committee Chair.
 Candidates who have not received a confirmation within one week are encouraged to resubmit or contact the Committee Chair.